Foxtails may look pretty but they can be dangerous for your dog.

 Note: Silica promotes expulsion of foreign bodies from tissues.
-(You can use it for things like splinters too.)
+(You can use it for things like splinters or porcupine quills too.)
 It’s often a successful remedy choice … but it can sometimes take a couple of weeks or longer for the foxtail to surface.

 Aqueous Solutions For Foxtails

 Sometimes you may need to use an aqueous (water) solution of your remedy.

 - Dissolve the remedy in 3 ounces of spring water

 - “Succuss” it by stirring about 10 times